opencadc/science-platform/deployment/helm/README.md

       limits:
         memory: "1Gi"
         cpu: "500m"

+    # Uncomment to mount CVMFS in the skaha deployments.
+    # Deployments assume CVMFS is configured on the cluster nodes and accessible as a hostpath at /cvmfs.
+    # cvmfsEnabled: true

   # Specify extra hostnames that will be added to the Pod's /etc/hosts file.
 Note that this is in the
   # deployment object, not the skaha one.